10up/classifai/README.md

 Microsoft Azure AI Speech, which is one of the providers that powers the text to speech feature, has a ["free" pricing tier](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/) that offers 0.5 million characters per month.

 Microsoft Azure AI Personalizer, which is one of the providers that powers the recommended content feature, has a ["free" pricing tier](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/personalizer/) that offers 50,000 transactions per month.

+Microsoft Azure OpenAI, which is one of the providers that powers the title generation, excerpt generation and content resizing features, has a [pay per usage](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) plan.

 Google Gemini, which is one of the providers that powers the title generation, excerpt generation and content resizing features, has a ["free" pricing tier](https://ai.google.dev/pricing) that offers 60 queries per minute.